macuriels/portfolio/content/authors/admin/_index.md

 I have spent the last 5 years translating complex data into clear and concise insights to empower individuals, enhance marketing strategies, and optimize business procedures.

-Continue scrolling to view some of my data science projects and feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/macuriels/).
+Continue scrolling to view some of my data projects and feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/macuriels/).

 ---